 At Staxton they were desperately short of QSLR (Qualified System Linesman Radar) and they suggested that I might like to teach myself about the T85 radar so that I could fill in an empty position as a DSC (Duty Site Controller) which the QSLRs normally filled.
 This I did, and on promotion to Chief Tech. in 1971, I was put in charge of one of the Radar watches as the DSC.
 I spent a lot of my time for the first year learning about how the various equipments functioned together and ended up quite confident that with the watch team, we could quickly fix anything that went wrong.

-In 1974 I was told that my services were no longer required (too many chiefs and not enough indians) and in October of that year I left the RAF for pastures new: 2 years with Spectra TV, - around 2 years with Marconi Radar (working on GWS25), 20 years with Texas Instruments (designing Teletext decoders and supporting the TMS990 processor family), 10 years with Europe Technology (designing Teletext decoders again!), and 8 years with Highland Scientific (working on high vacuum coating systems).
-I have looked after the Genuki (Genealogical service for the UK and Ireland) pages for Yorks, Beds, Hunts and Cambs since 1996 (some 60,000 web pages and another 100,000 files).
-I now fly gliders for fun from the Cambridge Gliding Centre at the Wartime airfield at Gransden Lodge (was Pathfinders) and get all over the southern part of the country.
-When not doing these, among other things I write software for a High Vacuum Data Logger project, and also for others so that they can maintain their own webpages such as Cyprus Property Services and Idle Book Sellers and my wife and I have a small business selling scanned images in pdf format of Old and Rare Yorkshire books.
+In 1974 I was told that my services were no longer required (too many chiefs and not enough indians, and only 6 months to go so I could get a pension).
+In October of that year I left the RAF for pastures new: 2 years with Spectra TV, - around 2 years with Marconi Radar (working on GWS25 - Seawolf), 20 years with Texas Instruments (designing Teletext decoders and supporting the TMS9900 processor family), 10 years with Europe Technologies (designing Teletext decoders again!), and 8 years with Highland Scientific (working on high vacuum coating systems).
+I have looked after the Genuki (Genealogical service for the UK and Ireland) pages for Yorks, Beds, Hunts and Cambs since 1996 (some 150,000 web pages and another 160,000 image files etc.).
+I now fly gliders for fun from the Cambridge Gliding Centre at the Wartime airfield at Gransden Lodge (the Pathfinders flew from there during the war) and get all over the southern part of the country.
+When not doing these, among other things I write software, such as for a High Vacuum Data Logger project for Evap Solutions, and for other people so that they can maintain their own webpages such as Idle Book Sellers.
+My wife and I have a small business selling scanned images in pdf format of Old and Rare Yorkshire books.